karlospn/mytechramblings-site-source-code/content/posts/create-dotnet-templates-for-visual-studio-part-2.md

 - ``primaryOutputs``: TEST

+- ``specialCustomOperations``: The templating engine only supports conditional operators in a certain list of file types.
+If you need to add conditionals operators in another file types you need to add it here.
+In my template I want to add conditional operators on the YAML files, so that's why I'm adding an custom operation on any yml file.

 - ``sources.modifiers`` : The sources.modifiers allows us to include or exclude files based on a condition.

 - ``symbols``: The symbols section is where you specify the template inputs and define what those inputs should do.

 In our case the ``symbols`` section and the ``source.modifiers`` section are intertwined.
-- You define a symbol in the ``symbol section`` and  the value from the symbol is used as a condition in the ``source.modifier`` section.
+- I'm defining symbol in the ``symbol`` section and the value from the symbol is used as a condition in the ``source.modifier`` section.

-This is the meat of the ``template.json`` file so let's take a more in-depth look.
+The ``symbols`` and the ``sources.modifiers`` section is the meat of the ``template.json`` file, so let's enumerate the different scenarios you can find.

 ### **Symbol replacement**

-- It replaces a value with the symbol value.
+- Replaces a fixed string with the value of the symbol.

-Example:
+**Example:**

-I have the symbol "HealthCheckPath" of type "parameter" with a default value of "/health" and a replace value of "HEALTHCHECK-VALUE".
+Here I have the symbol ``HealthCheckPath`` of type ``parameter``.
+It has a default value of ``/health`` and a replace value of ``HEALTHCHECK-VALUE``.
 ```javascript
   "HealthCheckPath": {
     "type": "parameter",